Tuesday, 29 November 2016

 Millions of icons, market, Sofia

-Monument to the Soviet Army, Sofia
+Monument to the Bulgarian Army, Sofia

 Public transport in Bulgaria was generally wonderful.
 We tried to take the train everywhere we could, although locals told us the bus was faster.
 We loved the close up views of the countryside, the rocking rhythm of the train, and the interaction with people.
 They were incredibly cheap, and apart from one occasion, usually on time.